vub-hpc/cesm-config/README.md

 ## File structure

 All paths defined in `config_machines.xml` are below `$VSC_SCRATCH`.
-These folders contain everything from the executables, to input and output data.
-Moreover, CESM can generate rather big cases reaching several hundreds of GB.
+These folders contain everything including the executables, input data sets, thecases and their output.
+CESM can generate rather big cases reaching several hundreds of GB.
+The structure is divided in two main folders
+* `cesm` contains all those files that are suitable to be share by multiple members of the research group (*ie* input data sets)
+* `cime` contains user generated data, including the cases generated with CIME, their output and the source code of CESM/CIME

 ```
 $VSC_SCRATCH